 3 Lecture hours

 This course introduces students to the research methods and approaches used to investigate health issues.
-The course will expand students' research skills across a broad range of approaches to studying health sciences; consequently, students will also quantitative and qualitative data analysis approaches.
+The course will expand students' research skills across a broad range of approaches to studying health sciences; consequently, students will also explore quantitative and qualitative data analysis approaches.
 Finally, students will learn to be a critical consumer of health sciences research.

 3 Lecture hours